vircadia/vircadia-docs-sphinx/docs/source/developer/installer.rst

 Creating an Installer
 #####################

-An installer for the interface and sandbox can be generated.
+An installer for Interface and Sandbox can be generated.
 This installer is made with NSIS.

 .. toctree::
     :maxdepth: 1